AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Inventory the stack

-List the CRM objects, source systems, warehouse/dbt models, reporting layer, and AI workflows the business wants to put into production.
+List the CRM objects, ad platforms, product-event sources, warehouse/dbt models, reporting layer, and AI workflows the business wants to put into production.

 2